Steven Kwan Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in the league.
+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.02).
+- The Rangers have the 11th-ranked team ERA among all MLB pitching staffs (4.02).

-- The Rangers rank 11th in baseball in home runs allowed (98 total, 1.1 per game).
+- Rangers pitchers combine to surrender 100 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- In his last appearance on Wednesday, July 5, the righty tossed six innings against the Boston Red Sox, allowing three earned runs while surrendering nine hits.
+- In his last appearance on Saturday against the Washington Nationals, the lefty threw three innings, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.